About the Program

 The Division of the Humanities and Social Sciences (HSS) at Caltech fosters a unique humanities research program driven by faculty who work at the leading edge of their fields.
-The Huntington Library, Art Collections, and Botanical Gardens (The Huntington) offers an extraordinary resource for research scholars in the humanities.
+The Huntington Library, Art Museum, and Botanical Gardens (The Huntington) offers an extraordinary resource for research scholars in the humanities.
 These two neighboring institutions launched the CHHC program in 2016.

 Each partner brings distinct institutional strengths to CHHC: HSS offers a research division free of departmental boundaries, with evidence-based collaborative research methods shaped by the natural sciences; The Huntington provides a rotating community of international scholars across a range of disciplines, all materially engaged in archival research in the library collections.

 The Research Modules

 Coordinated by Caltech faculty, CHHC brings a group of scholars together across and between the two institutions to work closely on a rigorously defined research problem over the course of a two-year research module.
 The CHHC program directors and module coordinators select two successive year-long research fellows and one two-year postdoctoral instructor to facilitate collaboration through workshops, conferences, and visiting faculty, among other joint efforts.

 The next CHHC module, "Social and Technological Change in Historical Perspective: Innovation, Quantification, Representation," begins in 2019.
 Learn more about it and earlier modules by exploring the tabs at the top of this page.